Postponing IPL mega auction not a bad idea, says Venky Mysore | Sports-Games

 "There are various other ramifications of what it may mean contractually for the players and whatnot, but the mega auction being pushed back has been done before when two teams were banned, the auction was pushed back by a year.
 So there is precedence to that.
 Whether this situation warrants that, let's wait and see, but it's not a bad idea for the moment," he added.
 The last mega auction for IPL was conducted in 2019 as Chennai Super Kings and Rajasthan Royals returned after serving out their two-year ban in relation to the earlier spot-fixing case.

-"Sometimes we forget this is a very young league, we're only into the 13th year.
+Kings XI Punjab head coach Anil Kumble last week spoke about few Indian coaches being a part of the IPL.
+Commenting on that, Mysore said: "Sometimes we forget this is a very young league, we're only into the 13th year.
 Until India won the T20 World Cup in 2007, the T20 format hadn't caught the imagination of the public.
-Foreigners have had more experience playing the format, and because they're allowed to go and play in the other leagues, there's a certain experience they bring with it," Mysore said.
+Foreigners have had more experience playing the format, and because they're allowed to go and play in the other leagues, there's a certain experience they bring with it.
 "But if you see within our own KKR set-up, Abhishek Nayar is our assistant coach.
 He's outstanding, he runs our KKR academy.
 His knowledge about the Indian boys is outstanding, and they look up to him.
 He's a mentor.
 Similarly, we have Omkar Salvi, the assistant bowling coach.
 Kamlesh Jain is our head physio.
-All these guys have grown into their positions," he added.
+All these guys have grown into their positions."

 The IPL 2020 will be played from September 19 till November 10 in the UAE across three venues -- Dubai, Abu Dhabi, and Sharjah.
 Mumbai Indians and Chennai Super Kings will lock horns in the tournament opener on September 19 while Kolkata Knight Riders will face Mumbai Indians in their opening match on September 23.
 (ANI)